 - What documents are best to carry out my (our) plans?

 The information outlined above may help clarify many of these decisions.
 However, the issue of Federal Estate Taxes can factor into your personal estate planning, especially if your estate, or your estate combined with your spouse’s estate, exceeds the Federal Estate and Gift Tax Credit Amount.
-This credit, when applied to Federal Estate Tax Rates, provides for an individual exemption of $5,000,000 (as of January 2, 2013) which is indexed for the year 2018 to $5,600,000.
-This exemption amount of Five Million Dollars became permanent under the American Taxpayer Relief Act (“ATRA” of 2013), indexed annually.
+This credit, when applied to Federal Estate Tax Rates, provides for an individual exemption in 2019 of $11,400,000 (up from the 2018 individual exclusion of $5,600,000 which was indexed annually to increase this amount) as a temporary change.
+In Revenue Procedure 2018-57, the IRS announced the estate tax exemption will be $11,400,000 per person (or $22,800,000 per couple).
+However this increase in the exclusion amounts from Estate Taxes is not permanent like the exemption amount of Five Million Dollars, which became permanent under the American Taxpayer Relief Act (“ATRA” of 2013), indexed annually.

 Examining what may facilitate exclusion or elimination of estate taxes on combined gross estates if the anticipated values exceed the exemption is imperative while both spouses are able to make appropriate planning.
 Without prior estate planning, needless estate taxes may be incurred at the death of the second spouse at rates that have been up to 55%.
-However, if your estate, or the combined estate of both spouses, does not exceed $5,600,000, you will not incur estate taxes at death under the present law.
+However, if your estate, or the combined estate of both spouses, does not exceed $11,400,000 or the combined estate of both spouses does not exceed $22,800,000, you will not incur estate taxes at death under the present law.

 Estate Planning created under previous laws with lower or unpredictable rules may now be unnecessarily complicated.
 It is important to periodically review your plan to ensure compatibility with present circumstances or wishes.